 the mysteries of life.”

-From there I walked into a room with microscopes where you could look at different amoebas, then there was a room that was completely dark and had glowing glass balls.
-Which lead into a room that had a type of diorama that had glasses in front that portrayed a projection (seen in the second image), normally of what appeared to be some type of worship while a large wheel made loud bell chimes.
+From there, I walked into a room with microscopes where you could look at different amoebas.
+Then there was a room that was completely dark and had glowing glass balls, which lead into a room that had a diorama that had glasses in front that portrayed a projection of what appeared to be some type of worship while a large wheel made loud bell chimes.

 Next, I headed into a corridor that showed the death and degeneration of dice (probably my favorite part of the museum) and an artist who did art and made figures such as the pope in the eye of a sewing needle.

-After that I proceeded through the room that seemed to have something to do with holistic medicine or what I thought was medicine that had been apparently attempted in the past.
-The standout there was that people apparently ate a rat sandwich to try and cure deceases, I mean who wouldn’t want a nice tasty mouse sandwich!
+From there, I proceeded through the room that seemed to have something to do with holistic medicine or medicine that had been attempted in the past.
+The standout there was that people apparently ate a rat sandwich to try and cure deceases; I mean who wouldn’t want a nice tasty mouse sandwich!

-There was also an exhibit on miniature motor homes, and upon exiting into the gift shop I was also able to see a stuffed sloth.
+There was also an exhibit on small motor homes, and upon exiting into the gift shop, I was also able to see a stuffed sloth.

-Now believe me there is no exaggeration in the above story, that is what I saw in my 45 minutes in the Museum of Jurrassic Technology.
-When I asked one of the workers what it was that I was looking at they told me they prefer the guests to take what they want out of it and do not like to answer questions on it.
+Now, believe me, there is no exaggeration in the above story, that is what I saw in my 45 minutes in the Museum of Jurassic Technology.
+When I asked one of the workers what it was that I was looking at, they told me they prefer the guests to take what they want out of it and do not like to answer questions on it.
 So that was what I took.
 Below is video recapping some of the exhibits I have mentioned.

-All in all it was an interesting way to spend 5 dollars and 45 minutes of my life.
+All in all, it was an interesting way to spend 45 minutes of my life.
 I can’t say that I would take back the experience as it was so out there that it at least kept my attention wanting to know what was around the next corner, but you can make up your own mind as to whether this sounds like something you would enjoy or not.
-Check out the rest of the pictures and get directions below.